MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/nf-wingdi-gettextextentexpointi.md

 A pointer to an integer that receives a count of the maximum number of characters that will fit in the space specified by the <i>nMaxExtent</i> parameter.
 When the <i>lpnFit</i> parameter is <b>NULL</b>, the <i>nMaxExtent</i> parameter is ignored.

-### -param lpnDx

-TBD

-### -param lpSize [out]
+### -param lpnDx [out]

-A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/dn915850">SIZE</a> structure that receives the dimensions of the glyph indices array, in logical units.
-This value cannot be <b>NULL</b>.

-#### - alpDx [out]

 A pointer to an array of integers that receives partial glyph extents.
 Each element in the array gives the distance, in logical units, between the beginning of the glyph indices array and one of the glyphs that fits in the space specified by the <i>nMaxExtent</i> parameter.
 Although this array should have at least as many elements as glyph indices specified by the <i>cgi</i> parameter, the function fills the array with extents only for as many glyph indices as are specified by the <i>lpnFit</i> parameter.
 If <i>lpnFit</i> is <b>NULL</b>, the function does not compute partial string widths.

-#### - cgi [in]

-The number of glyphs in the array pointed to by the <i>pgiIn</i> parameter.

-#### - pgiIn [in]
+### -param lpSize [out]

-A pointer to an array of glyph indices for which extents are to be retrieved.
+A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/dn915850">SIZE</a> structure that receives the dimensions of the glyph indices array, in logical units.
+This value cannot be <b>NULL</b>.

 ## -returns